 NOTE: For broadcast and groupcast, the AS layer needs PC5 QoS parameters as well to determine the PC5 DRX parameter values for reception operation over PC5 reference point.
 Therefore, the V2X layer determines the interested V2X service types and derives the PC5 QoS parameters based on its reception needs besides the transmission needs.
 How to derive the PC5 QoS parameters based on its reception needs (e.g. without establishing the PC5 QoS Flows) depends on UE implementation.

 For broadcast and groupcast, the V2X layer determines the NR Tx Profile for the respective V2X service type based on the configuration described in clause 5.1.2.1 and provides the NR Tx Profile to the AS layer as specified in clauses 6.3.1 and 6.3.2.
+When there is no NR Tx Profile available to be mapped for the respective V2X service type, the V2X layer does not provide NR Tx Profile to the AS layer.

+For broadcast, the mapping from destination Layer-2 ID to NR Tx Profile is configured in the NG-RAN.
+The NG-RAN may derive the NR Tx Profile from the destination Layer-2 ID to perform the network scheduled operation mode, alignment of Uu DRX and PC5 DRX, etc.

 Support for PC5 DRX operations in the AS layer is specified in TS 38.300 [11].

 When the PC5 DRX operation is needed, e.g. based on the NR Tx Profile in case of broadcast or groupcast, the AS layer determines the PC5 DRX parameter values for V2X communication over PC5 reference point, taking into account, e.g., PC5 QoS parameters and/or destination Layer-2 ID provided by the V2X layer.

-For unicast, two UEs may negotiate the PC5 DRX configuration in the AS layer, and the PC5 DRX parameter values can be configured per a pair of source and destination Layer-2 IDs and per direction in the AS layer.
+For unicast, two UEs may negotiate the PC5 DRX configuration in the AS layer, and the PC5 DRX parameter values can be configured per pair of source and destination Layer-2 IDs and per direction in the AS layer.

 For broadcast and groupcast when the UE is "not served by E-UTRA" and "not served by NR", the UE uses the provisioned PC5 DRX configuration for PC5 DRX operation as specified in clause 5.1.2.1.